Friday, March 18, 2016

 Download the latest LCB WA State Checklist here:

 The many 'Westerns' of Western Australia.
-From top left: Western Corella, Western Rosella, Western Spinebill, Western Thornbill, Western Whistler, Western Wattlebird.
+From top left: Western Corella, Western Rosella, Western Spinebill, Western Thornbill, Western Whistler (no longer endemic), Western Wattlebird.

 We also maintain a handy checklist of the endemic (and 'almost endemic') bird taxa of WA, including endemic subspecies: